 Is your congregation interested in building relationships with farmers in your community and purchasing fresh, healthy food?
-Are you a farmer of color looking for new markets in your area and economic relationships?
+Are you a farmer of color looking for new markets?

 The Farm and Faith Partnerships Project connects NC faith communities with farmers from RAFI-USA’s Farmers of Color Network to create sustainable food-based partnerships.
-These partnerships look different depending on the context but could look like a group of faith communities coming together to form a food box purchasing group to purchase from a local farmer or like a faith community hosting a farmers market in their parking lot (perhaps in coordination with another event like a community meal).
-Through these farm-to-faith community connections, faith communities are able to participate in the building of thriving local food systems and economies while also engaging in relational ministries with farmers in their communities.
+These partnerships could look like a group of churches that strengthen their collective purchasing power by purchasing multiple CSA shares for their congregants from farmers of color.
+Or it could look like a church hosting a farmers market in their parking lot.
+Through these farm-to-church connections, churches are able to participate in a thriving local food system while also engaging in relational ministries with farmers in their communities.

 The Farm and Faith Partnerships Project connects farmers of color with local congregations and communities through solutions that create:

 - mutually beneficial relationships for farmers that maintain or grow their power

 - sustainable relationships that have long-term financial and environmental viability, without relying on grants and loans

 practical relationships that involve a tangible benefit to each party involved, and are logistically efficient and convenient

 Farmers Market and Faith Community Partnerships: A Guide for Market Managers – This guide is for farmers market managers, board members, and volunteers interested in fostering relationships between their market and local faith communities.
 Meaningful relationships between farmers markets and faith communities can connect farmers to new customers and to the community in general while increasing access to fresh healthy food and creating a closer connection to where that food comes from.
 This guide includes advice, resources, and tools for market managers who want to build such relationships.
 To check out other offerings, please visit our Resource Library.